1dyer/weibo-comments-extension/weibo_privacy.md

 We do **NOT** share, sell, or trade your data with any third parties.

 #### 6. Cookie Usage
-The Extension uses only necessary Bilibili cookies to access public comment data and does not access or store your login credentials or other sensitive cookie information.
+The Extension uses only necessary Weibo cookies to access public comment data and does not access or store your login credentials or other sensitive cookie information.

 #### 7. Permission Explanation
 The Extension requests the following browser permissions:
 - **Storage permission**: For saving extension settings
 - **Download permission**: For saving generated CSV files
-- **Bilibili domain access permission**: For crawling public comment data
+- **Weibo domain access permission**: For crawling public comment data

 #### 8. User Rights
 You have the following rights: